zama-ai/fhe_ios_demo/README.md

 ### Main features

-The repository implements the **Data Vault**, which is the main storage of sensitive information and two example apps that use sensitive data encrypted by the **Data Vault**.
+The repository implements the **Data Vault** and several end-user demo applications. **Data Vault** is the main storage of sensitive information and two example apps that use sensitive data encrypted by the **Data Vault**.

-The **Zama Data Vault** acts like a secure enclave: it encrypts sensitive user data (sleep, weight, profile info) and stores encrypted result in a shared folder for consumption by other apps.
+The **Data Vault** acts like a secure enclave: it encrypts sensitive user data (sleep, weight, profile info) and stores encrypted result in a shared folder for consumption by other apps.
 Human readable sensitive data never leaves device or the **Data Vault** app.

 To display the insights or results obtained from encrypted data, end-user applications must request that **Data Vault** displays the information in secure widgets.

 The following demo end-user applications are available:

-1. **FHE Health**: Analyzes encrypted sleep & weight, producing graphs and insights.
+1. **FHE Health**: Analyzes sleep quality data and provides statistics about the user's weight, producing graphs and insights.
+The sleep tracking can be done by an iWatch using the dedicated [Sleep App](https://support.apple.com/guide/watch/track-your-sleep-apd830528336/watchos).
-1. **FHE Ads**: Displays targeted ads based on encrypted profile info, without ever accessing the clear data.
+1. **FHE Ads**: Displays targeted ads based on an encrypted user-profile.
+Internet advertising relies on behavioral profiling through cookies, but tracking user behavior without encryption has privacy risks.
+With FHE, a user can manually create their profile and ads can be matched to it without actually exposing the user-profile.

 For these demo end-user applications, analysis and processing of the encrypted information is done on Zama's servers.
+Server side functionality for these end-user applications is implemented in the [Server](Server/README.md) directory.

+The **Data Vault** uses [TFHE-rs](https://github.com/zama-ai/tfhe-rs) and  [Concrete ML Extensions](https://github.com/zama-ai/concrete-ml-extensions) to encrypt and decrypt data.

 # Installation Steps

+<<<<<<< HEAD
 ## Install Apple Tools
 - macOS 15 Sequoia
 - Xcode 16.2 [from AppStore](https://apps.apple.com/fr/app/xcode/id497799835) or [developer.apple.com](https://developer.apple.com/download/applications/)